ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/URL-Scheme.rst

 Example 2
 ~~~~~~~~~

-| Imagine you have a ÐApp called *chat* and host it under
+| Imagine you have a dapp called *chat* and host it under
 | your local directory ``<dir>`` looks like this:

 ::